 Budget priority Amount Energy Independence Fund allocation 20% of gas and electric franchise bid payments Fully fund the Climate Action Plan (CAP) IBA-identified amount Prioritization should adhere to Council Policy 900-22 Climate Equity Fund \$15,000,000 Increase funds for stormwater needs As determined by departmental staff Street sweeping Recent operational changes to street sweeping affected services in many District 9 communities.
 Our office requests that service is increased and appropriate signage is posted in the Castle and Teralta neighborhoods.
-As determined by departmental staff Sidewalk installations Broadway from 4 oth St to 41st St Toyne St from F St to Hilltop Dr Delta St from 43rd St to Delta Park Ln As determined by departmental staff Crosswalk at 41st Street and Market Street An evaluation determined that this location meets the criteria established in Council Policy 20007 for a marked crosswalk.
-We request high visibility continental crosswalk markings with pedestrian activated flashing beacons and a horizontal deflection treatment.
-As determined by departmental staff Tree planting: University Avenue between 54th Street and Aragon Drive The upcoming SANDAG street safety project on this corridor is an opportunity for the City to use the \$10 million grant for tree planting to increase the tree canopy.
-As determined by departmental staff Tree planting and urban greening: Normal Heights The southern portion of Normal Heights between 40th Street and Cherokee Avenue has suffered from a lack of maintenance of City- owned trees and has multiple areas that could benefit from the planting of additional trees and drought tolerant plants.
-As determined by departmental staff Mt.
+As determined by departmental staff Sidewalk installations As determined by departmental staff Broadway from 40th St to 41st St Toyne St from F St to Hilltop Dr Delta St from 43rd St to Delta Park Ln Crosswalk at 41st Street and Market Street As determined by An evaluation determined that this location meets the criteria established in Council Policy 20007 for a marked crosswalk.
+We request high visibility continental crosswalk markings with pedestrian activated flashing beacons and a horizontal deflection treatment. departmental staff Tree planting: University Avenue between 54th Street and Aragon Drive As determined by departmental staff The upcoming SANDAG street safety project on this corridor is an opportunity for the City to use the \$10 million grant for tree planting to increase the tree canopy.
+Tree planting and urban greening: Normal Heights As determined by The southern portion of Normal Heights between 40th Street and Cherokee Avenue has suffered from a lack of maintenance of Cityowned trees and has multiple areas that could benefit from the planting of additional trees and drought tolerant plants. departmental staff Mt.
 Hope community sign TBD

-Security for Restrooms at Clay Park Consistent with contracting standards Solar-powered street/park lighting \$500,000 Chollas Creek Watershed Regional Park Master Plan \$250,000 Bikeways in D9 Bikeways within slurry group S2326: Camino del Este from Rio San Diego Drive to Camino de la Reina Rio San Diego Drive from Gill Village Way to Fenton Parkway Fenton Parkway from Rio San Diego to end CIP-related bikeways B23019: El Cajon Blvd from Euclid Avenue to 49th Street B20042 / B20044: El Cajon Blvd from 37th Street to 38th Street B19139 / B19141: Vista Grande Drive from Rolando Blvd to Celia Vista Drive B19194: University Avenue from College Avenue to Aragon Drive B20042 / B20044: University Avenue from Wilson Avenue to 38th Street North Park-City Heights neighborhood shuttle As determined by departmental staff To be determined based on funding needs Modeled off of the successful free shuttles in downtown and Pacific Beach, this SANDAG-led project is nearly fully funded and the City should allocate a small amount to bring this project to fruition.
+Security for Restrooms at Clay Park Consistent with contracting standards Solar-powered street/park lighting \$500,000 Chollas Creek Watershed Regional Park Master Plan \$250,000 Bikeways in D9 As determined by departmental staff Bikeways within slurry group S2326: • Camino del Este from Rio San Diego Drive to Camino de la Reina Rio San Diego Drive from Gill Village Way to Fenton Parkway Fenton Parkway from Rio San Diego to end CIP-related bikeways • B23019: El Cajon Blvd from Euclid Avenue to 49th Street B20042 / B20044: El Cajon Blvd from 37th Street to 38th Street B19139 / B19141: Vista Grande Drive from Rolando Blvd to Celia Vista Drive • B19194: University Avenue from College Avenue to Aragon Drive B20042 / B20044: University Avenue from Wilson Avenue to 38th Street North Park-City Heights neighborhood shuttle To be determined based on funding needs Modeled off of the successful free shuttles in downtown and Pacific Beach, this SANDAG-led project is nearly fully funded and the City should allocate a small amount to bring this project to fruition.
 Azalea Park playground improvements \$250,000